Victor III and the Thesis. A Tale by Fr. Desposito

 5. According to the "Thesis", every heretical "pope-elect" accepts the election AT THE CONCLAVE without hesitation (unlike Pope Victor III), but "becomes the pope formally in the moment he truthfully repudiates Vatican II," even many years after the closure of the conclave.
 However, he receives "supplied power" directly from Christ, and after the closure of the conclave (being a public heretic) DE FACTO occupies the Throne of Saint Peter as "material pope" until his death or conversion.

-6. Pope Victor III was never a heretic neither before the election nor afterwards, and only a year after he was elected he obtained fullness of the authority over the Catholic Church in the moment of the acceptance of the election.
+6. Pope Victor III was never a heretic neither before the election nor afterwards, and only a year after he was elected when he obtained fullness of the authority over the Catholic Church in the moment of the acceptance of the election.

 Conclusion